JSulthoni/SVANE-backend/README.md

 # BUNDLER

-Hello and Welcome, this is the BNDLR backend repository,
+Hello and Welcome, this is the SVANE backend repository,

 ## Key Objectives
 * Create a web application from scratch by using M.E.R.N Stack, HTML, Javascript, and CSS (SASS).